M16 – The Eagle Nebula

 The Eagle Nebula

 The Eagle Nebula is a bright (magnitude 6.2) emission nebula in the constellation Serpens.
-From mid-northern latitudes, it reaches an apparent altitude high enough in the southern sky for visual observation, or photograph.
+From mid-northern latitudes, it reaches an apparent altitude high enough in the southern sky for visual observation or photography.

 It contains several active star-forming regions of gas and dust and is one of the brightest nebulae in our night sky.
 “The Eagle” can easily be identified in long-exposure images of the Milky Way like the one shown below.

-The location of the Eagle Nebula in our night sky
+The location of the Eagle Nebula in our night sky.
+(DSLR camera and lens on a star tracker).

 As is the case with all deep-sky astrophotography targets, the key to a successful image of the Eagle Nebula is an adequate amount of integration time for a healthy signal-to-noise ratio.

-For those using a GoTo equatorial telescope mount, you’ll land on the Eagle Nebula by punching in M16, or NGC 6611 to the keypad of the hand controller.
-NGC 6611 designates the embedded star cluster associated with this nebula containing many hot, blue stars.
+For those using a GoTo equatorial telescope mount, you’ll land on the Eagle Nebula by punching in M16, or NGC 6611, into the keypad of the hand controller.
+NGC 6611 designates the embedded star cluster associated with this nebula, containing many hot, blue stars.

 - Messier: 16